Joseph Wall

 Associate Professor of Accounting

-As the Flynn Chair, Dr. Wall leads initiatives that integrate automation, large language models, applied valuation, and human–machine collaboration across undergraduate, graduate, and executive education.
-At Marquette, he established a replicable program architecture that integrates applied learning, service, and professional certification, and this architecture continues to inform and shape the design of multiple new majors and concentrations across the College of Business.
+As the Flynn Chair, Dr. Wall leads efforts that integrate automation, large language models, applied valuation, and human-machine collaboration across undergraduate, graduate, and executive education.
+At Marquette, he has helped build a replicable program model that combines applied learning, interdisciplinary collaboration, service, and professional certification.
+This model continues to influence multiple majors, concentrations, and innovation projects throughout the College of Business.

-Dr. Wall’s research spans fraud analytics, forensic accounting, AI governance, valuation transparency, and the ethical implications of human–machine interaction.
-His scholarly work has appeared in the Journal of Business Ethics, Journal of Real Estate Research, Journal of Forensic Accounting Research, Research on Professional Responsibility and Ethics in Accounting, and related outlets.
-He works with student collaborators on NASA- and ESA-related research to solve financial and technical problems in space.
+Dr. Wall’s research examines AI governance, valuation, fraud analytics, decision systems, and the ethical dimensions of human-machine interaction.
+His work has been published in journals such as the Journal of Business Ethics, Journal of Real Estate Research, Journal of Forensic Accounting Research, and Research on Professional Responsibility and Ethics in Accounting.
+He also works with student collaborators on NASA- and ESA-related research examining financial and technical challenges related to human productivity and mission planning in space environments.

-In practice, Dr. Wall partners with industry to design applied AI curricula, agentic systems governance structures, and adaptive learning ecosystems for workforce reskilling.
-He speaks nationally on AI ethics, data privacy, automation, valuation systems, and the long-term transformation of financial and accounting work.
-His consulting and applied teaching have trained more than 70 professionals and influenced AI implementations that have reached tens of thousands of employees.
+In practice, Dr. Wall collaborates with industry organizations on applied AI curriculum development, governance frameworks for intelligent systems, and adaptive learning environments for workforce upskilling.
+He speaks nationally on AI ethics, automation, valuation systems, data privacy, and the long-term transformation of business, financial, and accounting work.
+His applied teaching and consulting have supported professionals and organizations seeking more transparent, practical, and ethically grounded approaches to designing intelligent systems.

 He is also the founder of Praximae, an adaptive microlearning and AI education platform.